Najrul-Ansari/KNN-Project/README.md

 Despite its name, it is a classification algorithm rather than a regression algorithm.
 It's commonly used in machine learning for predicting the probability that an instance belongs to a particular category.

++ Methodology -
+  + Data Collection:
+  +   Gathered data on gender, age, and salary.
+Data Preprocessing:
+Checked for missing values.
+Handled categorical data (if any).
+Feature Selection:
+Chose relevant features for model training.
+Model Selection:
+Used KNeighborsClassifier, Decision Tree, Random Forest, and Logistic Regression.
+Model Training:
+Split the dataset into training and testing sets.
+Trained each model on the training set.
+Model Evaluation:
+Evaluated the models using accuracy, precision, recall, and F1-score.

 ## Bangalore House Price Prediction
 Project 6 - houseprice_prj6